eugeneegbe/amazonwebservice/swapps/exercise_2/README.txt

 ##---------------------------------------###
 Usage:
-        - Run index.html and type a search querry
+        - Run index.html and type a search querry ( Like the Name of a book e.g Algorithms )
         - click on the search button to search
         - On the current page if data appears, click on the "More" Button to paginate